 If you do decide that you can help out and “own this”, then make sure it is on your terms.
 It may be that you need additional resources to assist or the date may need to be extended longer than what was originally planned.
 There’s a lot of give and take that occurs within business relationships.
 You don’t mind helping out and giving as a program manager, but at the same time you can’t let others take advantage of you.
 You’re not accountable to them.
 You are accountable to your boss and up the corporate ladder from there.

 Fortunately, the days of pushing people to the ground are way behind us.
 Everyone’s an adult now but we still need to know how to play nice together.
 Part of playing nice is to understand there are rules to follow and boundaries to work within.
-Understanding these dynamics will help you learn how to be a program manager that pushes back…nicely, of course.
+Understanding these dynamics will help you to push back…nicely, of course.

 One thing you’ll never have to push back on is a FREE 30 Day Trial of ProjectManager.com.
 This powerful online application is the best way to manage your projects.
 Trusted by teams in 100 countries and used by over 30,000 people worldwide, you’ll soon find out how easy and fun it is to run your programs!